 * Attend a field botany training session designed to help determine your botanical inventory rate

-To be considered please submit a letter telling us why you wish to join this program, your qualifications, commitment to receiving mentorship and training from experienced professionals, desire to take plant courses along with your resume and three references.
+To be considered please submit a letter telling us why you wish to join the FBT or Field Botany Mentorship program, your qualifications, commitment to receiving mentoring and training from experienced professionals, desire to take plant courses, your resume and three references.